-As a four year programme, you will be able to move directly into key roles in the food industry (such as product development, process improvement or food engineering) without further training.
+As a four-year programme, you will be able to move directly into key roles in the food industry (such as product development, process improvement or food engineering) without further training.
 A four-year programme is also great preparation for a research career if that interests you too.

 For instance in your first year you will work on a problem set in the future and come up with creative solutions to that problem.
 You are required to present your work in this course on a website that you create, which is viewed by potential clients.
 Some fantastic websites have been developed out of this project.
 This gives you valuable skills in communicating your work.